kasir-barati/graphql-js-ts/docs/subscription.md

 5. To publish an event, we use the `pubsub.publish` method.
    - Often used within a mutation to trigger a client-side update when a part of the object graph has changed.
+   - BTW it is also possible to use [_Javascript function generators_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) instead.
+Like what we did for `greet` subscription.
+6. If you need to pass arguments to your field you need to utilize `@ResolveField`.
+   - And if you need to access to the response you can use `@Parent`.